HEBCELT MUSIC WORKSHOPS at AN LANNTAIR

 This is your chance to learn some simple day to day Gaelic and Some essential festival phrases!
 We can’t promise you will be fluent by the end of the festival but you will have been exposed to one of the worlds’ finest and most poetic of languages.

-These sessions will be led by Sean Macleod, Gaelic Arts Officer with An Lanntair and Western Isles Libraries.
+These sessions will be led by Sean Macleod, Gaelic Arts Officer with An Lanntair and Western Isles Libraries and our Volunter Gaelic Team.

 HEBCELT FAMILY CONCERTS